ravinduheshan99/Performance-Testing-With-JMeter-Load-Testing-From-Scratch/README.md

 Example:
 A “Search Module” can sit inside a Simple Controller to hold the search page load, search action, and item selection requests.

+---

+### Interleave Controller
+The Interleave Controller runs one child element per loop.
+This helps mimic users who move across different modules during a session.

+Typical use cases:
+- Running “A → B → C” samplers in rotation
+- Simulating alternating user flows
+- Reducing repetitive execution of large blocks

+---

+### Runtime Controller
+A Runtime Controller runs its child samplers for a fixed length of time.

+This is helpful when:
+- You need constant activity under a time budget
+- Certain modules must run for a set duration
+- Planning stress scenarios where some calls must be repeated for long periods

+Example:
+Run a search request for 60 seconds while other modules continue normally.

+---

+### Random Controller
+A Random Controller selects one of its child samplers at random for each loop.

+Used for:
+- Creating variation in test flows
+- Simulating unpredictable user behaviour
+- Avoiding too-rigid sequences during load tests

+---

+### If Controller
+The If Controller runs its children when a condition is true.
+It supports JMeter variables and functions.

+Helpful for:
+- Conditional navigation
+- Testing flows based on dynamic server responses
+- Running samplers only when certain values exist

+Example:
+If a response contains a session token, run the next step.

+---

+### Loop Controller
+A Loop Controller repeats its child samplers any number of times.

+Used to:
+- Stress-test specific modules
+- Repeat a particular request inside a larger flow
+- Increase load on one part of the application

+Example:
+Repeat a search action 50 times inside a single user session.

+---

+### Practical Example in WebTours Demo
+The WebTours sample application shows how controllers can separate login, search, booking, and sign-off modules.
+Each module can be grouped under Transaction Controllers, with a reusable login placed in a Test Fragment and invoked by Module Controllers.
+This arrangement makes it easy to measure which module slows down under load and to reuse common flows across scenarios.

+---

+This section explains how controllers produce readable, scalable scripts and how they support module-wise performance analysis as test plans grow more advanced.